Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### When is a Sprint over? (choose the best answer)

-- [ ] When all Product Backlog items meet their Definition of Done.
+- [ ] When all Product Backlog Items meet their Definition of Done.
 - [x] When the timebox expires.
 - [ ] When the Product Owner says it is done.
 - [ ] When all the tasks are completed.